-Q: How long is recovery after dermabrasion?
+- Question: How long is recovery after dermabrasion?

-A: Recovery after dermabrasion varies according to the type of peel used, the depth of the desired effect, and each person’s unique skin characteristics and healing capacity.
+- Answer: Recovery after dermabrasion varies according to the type of peel used, the depth of the desired effect, and each person’s unique skin characteristics and healing capacity.
 An occlusive dressing is worn for the first 48 hours, to help the keep the treated area hydrated.
 After this, some scabbing will appear, and a topical emollient is used.
 The skin heals from the inside out, and gradually regains the more even surface texture and color desired.
 This process takes about a week to ten days, though some patients will have a slight redness for a little longer.
 The new skin is very sensitive as it heels, but patients are able to go out and can use make up.
 Topical medications are used in some cases to ensure rapid healing and even skin tone.

-Q: What should I do to prepare for dermabrasion?
+- Question: What should I do to prepare for dermabrasion?

-A: Dr. Ransom will work with you to get your skin ready for the procedure.
+- Answer: Dr. Ransom will work with you to get your skin ready for the procedure.
 Depending on your skin type and history, this may begin up to two weeks before the peel is scheduled.
 Treatments may include topical creams to strengthen the skin (such as retinoic acids, or Retin A) or tone down the pigments (bleaching agents, such as hydroquinone).
 You should avoid excessive exposure to UV (direct sunlight) and make sure that the area to be peeled is not sunburned.
 If you have a history of cold sores, an antiviral medication will be given for prophylaxis.
 A gentle daily cleanser is important as well, but harsh treatments should be avoided.